-ln command is used for linking files and directories to each other in a Unix/Linux environment. ln allows any number of new names to be created, all pointing to the same file or diretory.
+In Unix, ln command is used for linking files and directories to each other. ln command allows any number of new names to be created, all pointing to the same file or diretory.
 You can then use any of these names to operate with the original file’s data.

 ALSO: ln could mean natural logarithm.
 Specifically, the natural logarithm of x is generally written as ln x.

 File links are just two of the common Unix file types:

 - hard link – association of a new file name with the inode for the original file